raymondji/commitstack/README.md

 Another reason you might choose Commitstack is if you want a tool that doesn't try to abstract away Git.
 - Commitstack is designed to let existing Git concepts and functionality do the heavy lifting, with a minimal set of new commands and abstractions on top.
-- In software parlance, Commitstack wants to be a [library, not a framework](https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/).
+- In popular parlance, Commitstack wants to be a [library, not a framework](https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/).
-- That said, I don't think Git is the pinnacle of what an easy to use VCS could look like, so kudos to products that are innovating there.

 On the flipside, one reason Commitstack might not be a good fit is if you prefer to avoid `git rebase`.
 Commitstack uses `git rebase --update-refs` internally, and users will need to be comfortable doing so as well.